 We see the various birds, mice, and bats that have moved into an old windmill, followed by the frogs, crickets, and fireflies making their music in an adjacent pond.
 Then a storm comes, ...
 See full summary »

-This film tells the story of a shepard who repairs the ruined ecosystem of a secluded valley by singlehandedly cultivating a forest over a thirty year period.
+This film tells the story of a shepherd who repairs the ruined ecosystem of a secluded valley by single-handedly cultivating a forest over a thirty year period.
 Written by

 Kenneth Chisholm <firstname.lastname@example.org>

 Jean Giono, the author of the short story upon which the movie is based, wrote the story after American editors in 1953 asked him to write a few pages about an unforgettable character.
 They intended him to write about a real unforgettable character, but he created the fictional Elezeard Bouffier.
 When the editors objected that no Bouffier had died in Banon, he donated the story to all humanity.
 It was soon after published by Vogue in 1954.
 Many people have assumed that Bouffier is a real person.
 See more »